Rigidity properties of the cotangent complex: Cotangent modules

 \begin{theorem} Let $\vf\colon R\to S$ be a map of noetherian rings, essentially of finite type and locally of finite flat dimension.
 If for some integer $n\ge 1$ the $S$-module $\cotam n{\vf}$ has finite flat dimension, then $\vf$ is locally complete intersection. \end{theorem}

 \begin{proof} By \ref{ch:cotandef} we may assume $\vf$ is local.
 Since $\vf$ is essentially of finite type it can be factored as $R\xra{\dot\vf} R'\xra{\vf'}S$, with $\dot\vf$ smooth and with $\vf'$ surjective; see \ref{ch:lcidef}.
 Lemma~\ref{le:cotam-fdim} yields that $\cotam n{\vf'}$ has finite flat dimension.
-It follows from the fact that $\vf$ has finite flat dimension and $\dot\vf$ is smooth that $\vf'$ has finite flat dimension as well.
+It follows from the fact that $\vf$ has finite flat dimension and $\dot\vf$ is smooth that $\vf'$ has finite flat dimension as well; see, for instance, \cite{Avramov/Foxby/Herzog:1994}*{Lemma~3.2}.
 Hence we may replace $\vf$ with $\vf'$, and assume that it is surjective.

 The homology modules $\HH i{\cotan{\vf}}$ are finitely generated and equal to $0$ for $i\le 0$.
 Thus there exists a resolution $P\xra{\sim}\cotan{\vf}$ consisting of finitely generated projective modules, with $P_i=0$ for $i\le 0$.
 In particular, we can assume $\cotam n{\vf}$ is finitely generated, so the hypothesis gives that its projective dimension is finite.
 Moreover $\HH 1P=I/I^2$, where $I=\Ker(\vf)$, so there is a natural morphism of complexes $P \to \susp I/I^2$.
 Observe that this factors through the quotient complex